-The e-Library contains the 10-Basics of Lean Manufacturing
+The e-Library contains the 10-Basics of MRP-LEAN Manufacturing

-in the form of PDF e-Tutorials with a total
+in the form of e-Tutorials with a total

 of 357 charts and graphs with relevant narratives plus "lessons

-learned" from a lean manufacturing "been there, done that" professional.
+learned" from a MRP-LEAN manufacturing "been there, done that" professional.

 delivered via Internet in both .pdf and .ppt downloads